ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added functionality to filter notifications based from its `datetime`(today, yesterday, this week) in `NotificationsHistory` Component
 * Updated illustration for rendering when `notification` list is empty in `NotificationsList` Component
 * Updated text-label for rendering when `notification` list is empty in `NotificationsList` Component:
-* Updated import path for illustration for rendering when `notification` list is empty in `Shortcuts` Component
+* Updated import path for illustration for rendering when `shortcuts` list is empty in `Shortcuts` Component
 * Adjusted font size for `Shortcuts` Component
-* Updated illustration for rendering when `HR Bulletin Board` list is empty in `HRBulletinBoardList` Component
+* Updated illustration for rendering when `hr bulletin board` list is empty in `HRBulletinBoardList` Component
 * Adjusted overflow-y for `HRBulletinBoardList` Component
 * Adjusted width and overflow-y for `ManagePostMainContent` Component
 * Adjusted width for `ManagePostModal` Component